 "Not only is the food in the kitchen the ideal medium for bacterial growth, preparing meals in the same space leads to a high chance of cross-contamination and ingestion of harmful bacteria if the area is not thoroughly cleaned."

-Then, make sure to get rid of any unnecessary items that might be lingering in your kitchen—think documents, technology or other such things.
-Decluttering your home, even in a small way, is an important part of the kitchen cleaning process.
+Then get rid of any unnecessary items—think documents, technology, or empty plastic bags.
+Decluttering your home, even in a small way, is an important part of cleaning a kitchen.

 3. Fill the dishwasher

-Now you should only have dirty pots and pans (and mugs, and plates, and crockery—basically all of your kitchen essentials) remaining for you to deal with.
-This is the time to put anything and everything you possibly can into the dishwasher—which is, of course, a super time-efficient way to clean your dishes whilst also getting rid of the clutter.
+Now you should only have dirty pots and pans (and mugs, plates, and crockery) remaining for you to deal with.
+This is the time to put everything you possibly can into the dishwasher.

 5. Clean your small appliances